Roasted Zucchini and Eggplant Lasagna! This is the best vegetarian lasagna ever! So much flavor and so delicious! You’ve got to try this!

 I’ll be showing you exactly how to make this Roasted Zucchini and Eggplant Lasagna on ATK’s Instagram story today, should be posted around 12 noon EST. Also, I’m giving away TWO cookbooks on my Instagram page, so head over and ENTER!
 Good Luck!

 Even my meat loving husband devoured this. .
-I hope you guys give this recipe a try!
+I hope you guys try some America’s Test Kitchen recipes!
 It’s so good!!!

 - 5 tablespoons extra-virgin olive oil